M44 self-propelled howitzer: History

-The initial prototype was designated the T99E1, but production began before testing was complete.
+When the Korean War broke out in 1950, the US Army realized it didn’t have enough self-propelled artillery the development was sped up, and with features from T41E1 light tank, the T99E1 SPH prototype was rushed into production even before testing was complete.
 After 250 had already been produced by the Massey Harris company, it was discovered that firing the howitzer discharged poisonous fumes into the gun compartment, leading to the cancellation of the order.
-Engineers offered a revised design called the T194E1 with a modified howitzer and open crew compartment that successfully vented the fumes, albeit at the cost of crew protection.
-The already produced vehicles were upgraded to the new standard, and deployed to front line units in 1954, too late to see action in the Korean War, with the designation M44.
+Engineers offered a revised design called the T194E1 with a modified howitzer T186E1 (standardized as M45) based on the M114 bagged charge ammunition and open (roofless) crew compartment that successfully vented the fumes, albeit at the cost of crew protection.
+The already produced vehicles were upgraded to the new standard, with the designation M44, and deployed to front line units in 1954, too late to see action in the Korean War.
 The M44 fleet was later upgraded with AOS-895-6 engines, and thus designated the M44A1.
+Production ended in 1958.
 The M44 served on until 1963, when it was replaced by the M109.

 The M44 was exported to West Germany, Italy, the UK (where it was called the "Cardinal" under the ecclesiastical naming convention for self-propelled artillery) and Turkey.